Getting started with OpenTelemetry

 - Instrument code: Add OTel to your application (automatically or manually).

-- Visualize data: Analyze your performance in the FusionReactor dashboard.
+- Visualize data: Analyze your performance data.

 Architecture Overview